-We have traced information regarding employment outcome for 38 (70.4%) of the participants (it may be their first job, or their most recent).
+By the end of 2020 ReConnect had managed to contact 38 (70.4%) of 54 of the participants, to ask about their employment since they gained PGCE.
+Our brief summary here may have been their first job, or their most recent.
 Of the 38, 23 are teaching (in colleges, schools, NGOs, and businesses); 8 entered other employment, including running their own businesses; 4 returned to their home countries, some of whom are known to be in very senior positions.
 We are aware that one is deceased.

-We understand that these figures represent a higher rate of retention in the profession than for many teaching programmes for UK graduates,
+We understand that these figures represent a higher rate of retention in the profession than is the case for many teaching programmes for UK graduates.